aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 }
 ```

 This data represents random players playing your game.
+For the _CaughtAt_ variable, the options are [1,2,3,4,5,6] which correspond to different parts of the haunted mansion.
+For example, let's say that 1 is the living room, 2 is the hallway, 3 is the bathroom, 4 is the kitchen, 5 is the basement, and 6 is the final room before the escape.
+For the _CaughtBy_ variable, the options are also [1,2,3,4,5,6].
+Let's say that numbers 1-3 represent different ghosts in the house, while 4-6 represent different gargoyles.
 Your final configurations should look similar to this:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/KDG.png" /></p>